larmedina75/Vagrant-LEMP-phalconphp/README.md

 ## Installation and deployment

-Install vagrant anf git
+Install vagrant, remember that must be download the installer file from https://www.vagrant.com/downloads.html This configuration requieres some software packages to work.

-`$ sudo apt-get install vagrant git`
+`$ sudo apt-get install git nfs-common nfs-kernel-server`

 Make a Vagrant Directory and one VM directory inside, like phvm01